-Barely time for a cup of tea, we set off to scour the two gullies where the seabirds nest.
+We snatched a quick cup of tea, then set off to scour the two gullies where the seabirds nest.
 Dave and Nick had the task of visually sexing the chicks by studying their cloacas.
 Judging by the discussions and mutterings, they had difficulty determining the differences from the tiny holes which were only 3 mm across.
 (The chicks however didn’t seem to mind being turned upside down and squawked less than the men.)
 But thanks to Terry O’Dwyer’s analysis of their blood, which he had extracted earlier, the DNA will back up their guesses.

 This was no easy assignment for me as a photographer.
 The scree slope consisted of blocks of sharp, crumbling granite.
 With the covering of slippery fallen palm fronds, it was difficult to navigate.
 There was no level ground anywhere and as I shouldered my gear I was tilted sideways the whole time.
 To make it worse, we had to watch our step because if you dislodged a rock, you could be damaging a petrel burrow and its chick – and the ground was quite covered in burrows.
 Sometimes the burrow was just a scraping under a palm frond, or inside a rotting log.
 I felt I couldn’t step anywhere!

 David Priddel and Nicholas Carlile had been studying Gould’s Petrel since the 1990’s, when it was thought that Cabbage Tree Island was the only place in the world this subspecies nested.
 Every year fewer birds were surviving until it looked like the population, with fewer than 500 birds, was on the edge of extinction.
 They were the victims of birdlime (Pisonia umbellifera).
 The seeds get matted in the feathers, the birds can’t fly and eventually starve.